 4. Implement Breadcrumbs

 Breadcrumbs are a secondary navigational mechanism that you’ve probably seen on other WordPress sites.
 You typically find them on the top of posts or pages, just below the title and featured image.
 They look a little something like this:

 Home > Blog > 10 Ways to Supercharge Your Site’s SEO

 Search engines love breadcrumbs, as they provide yet another way to search and index your site’s content.
 In addition, Google will sometimes include the breadcrumb associated with your post or page in your search results listing.
 That’s why it’s a good idea to include breadcrumbs on your site.

 If your WordPress theme doesn’t offer breadcrumbs, there are also a number of plugins that can help.
-Two that I would recommend include the Yoast plugin that I mentioned earlier, and the Breadcrumb Trail plugin by Justin Tadlock.
-Note that use of some of these plugins, like Breadcrumb Trail, will require you to edit your theme’s PHP code.
+Two that I would recommend include the Yoast plugin that I mentioned earlier and the Breadcrumb Trail plugin by Justin Tadlock.
+Note that the use of some of these plugins, like Breadcrumb Trail, will require you to edit your theme’s PHP code.

 5. Use Secure Sockets Layer (SSL) to Secure Your WordPress Site